YamacYurtsever/Obsidian-Notes/Computer Science/Cybersecurity/Account Security.md

 #### Passkeys
 - Keys used with a mathematical algorithm to serve as a shared secret for secure communication or accessing encrypted information

 !
-As the security mechanisms increase, the usability might decrease, thus finding a balance between usability and security is crucial
+As the security measures increase, the usability might decrease, thus finding a balance between usability and security is crucial